EXtremeExploit/ponySmash/README.md

 ### Instructions
 * EASY! :D
 * First you want to fork this repository
+* Clone your fork (you can do this an the rest of the steps easily with [GitHub Desktop](https://desktop.github.com/) if you dont know much about git)
 * Create a new branch with the name you want
-* Add the **PNG** to the characters folder, you are free to put it in the respective folder it should go to, but i you are unsure put it in `unsorted`
+* Add the **PNG** to `public/characters` folder, you are free to put it in the respective folder it should go to, but if you are unsure put it in `unsorted`
 * Add the character to the list inside `src/lists/default.json`
    *  `name`: This is what appears above the image
    *  `img`: The path to the image, **ITS CASE SENSITIVE**